SoftwareMarbles/nock/README.md

 (Remember that you should do this one test at a time).

-In case you want to generate the code yourself or pass the test data in some other way, you can pass the `output_objects` option to `rec`:
+In case you want to generate the code yourself or use the test data in some other way, you can pass the `output_objects` option to `rec`:

 ```js
 nock.recorder.rec({